Stan Musial: 1960–1963

 At the time of his retirement, Musial held or shared 17 major league records, 29 NL records, and nine All-Star Game records.
-Among those records, he ranked as the major league career leader in extra-base hits (1,377) and total bases (6,134).
+Among those records, he ranked as the major league career leader in extra-base hits (1,377) and total bases (6,134), the equivalent of over 104.5 miles if laid end to end.

 He also held NL career marks in categories such as hits (3,630), games played (3,026), doubles (725), and RBI (1,951).
 He finished his career with 475 home runs despite never having led the NL in the category.
 Jerry Lansche speculates Musial would likely have become the second player, after Babe Ruth, with 2,000 RBI, and would have exceeded 500 career home runs had he not served in the military.
 His lowest full season RBI output before the war was 72 (in 1942) and as he needed only 49 RBI to reach 2,000 for his full career, he certainly would have exceeded 2,000 RBI by playing without injury in 1945.
-His home run production is a different story and it is highly unlikely he would have reached 500.
-He did not hit more than 13 home runs in any season before he entered the navy and did not hit as many as 25 (the number he would have needed to become a 500 career homer club member) until 1948, 3 years after returning to baseball from World War II.
-Amazingly, his career hit total was exactly evenly split between 1,815 hits at home and 1,815 hits on the road.
-Steven R. Bullock speculates that it is possible that without military service Musial might have continued playing to attempt to exceed Ty Cobb's career hit record of 4,191.
-Musial recorded 8 five-hit games and 59 four-hit games in his 22-year MLB career.
+His home run production is a different story, as it is simply unknowable whether he would have reached 500 had he continued in the major leagues and not had his playing interrupted by military service.
+As it is, he did not hit more than 13 home runs in any season before he entered the navy and did not hit as many as the required 25 until 1948, three years after returning to baseball.

+Amazingly, Musial‘s 22-year MLB career hit total was exactly evenly split between 1,815 at home and 1,815 on the road.
+He recorded 8 five-hit games and 59 four-hit games.
+He had two 3-home run games, on May 2, 1954 and July 8, 1962.

+As a pinch-hitter, he recorded a .276 batting average (going 37-for-134).

-He was the first major league player to appear in more than 1,000 games at two different positions, registering 1,896 games in the outfield and 1,016 at first base.
+Musial was the first major league player to appear in more than 1,000 games at two different positions, registering 1,896 games in the outfield and 1,016 at first base.
 Since Musial's retirement in 1963, Tony Gwynn has been the only player to finish his career with a higher lifetime batting average.
 Hank Aaron has been the only player to surpass his record of 6,134 total bases.

-In Musial's 3,026 major league appearances, he was never ejected from a game.
+In Musial's 3,026 major league appearances he was never ejected from a game.
 Speaking about his quiet reputation within the sport's history, sportscaster Bob Costas said, "He didn't hit a homer in his last at-bat; he hit a single.
 He didn't hit in 56 straight games.
 He married his high school sweetheart and stayed married to her. ...
 All Musial represents is more than two decades of sustained excellence and complete decency as a human being."